 This afternoon you will make your way to what is technically another country – although rest assured you don’t need your passport to enter – the Vatican City.
 Ruled by the Pope, both in population and area, this is the smallest internationally-recognised independent state in the world.
 During your time here you will visit the museums, churches and other areas of the buildings that can be accessed by the public, finishing your visit to the museum by stepping into the world-famous Sistine Chapel.

 MORNING Depart Rome for Florence via high speed train

 AFTERNOON Visit to Ufizzi

-After checking out of your hotel in Rome, you will depart for Florence making your way to the station by private coach.
-Your high-speed train will take just over 75 minutes, taking you right to the heart of the city where you will be able to easily walk to your centrally-located hotel.
-Your tour guide will meet you at your hotel and escort you directly to Ufizzi where you will be treated to a guided tour of the museum – one of the most famous and respected in the Western world.
-Your guide will cover a wealth of different artists including Michelangelo, Caravaggio, Della Francesco and Da Vinci, just to name a few.
+After checking out of your hotel in Rome, you will depart for Florence, making your way to the station by private coach.
+Your high-speed train will take just over 75 minutes, taking you right to the heart of the city where you will be able to easily walk to your centrally located hotel.
+Your tour guide will meet you at your hotel and escort you directly to Ufizzi, where you will be treated to a guided tour of the museum – one of the most famous and respected in the Western world.
+Your guide will cover a wealth of different artists, including Michelangelo, Da Vinci, Botticelli and Caravaggio, among the great painters featured.

 MORNING Visit to Accademia